AminChavarria/oracle_prometheus_grafana/README.md

 ## Installation

-The latest release can be downloaded from the [releases page](https://github.com/prometheus-community/windows_exporter/releases).
+The latest release can be downloaded from the (https://github.com/AminChavarria/oracle_prometheus_grafana/releases).

 Install Oracle XE: